 Tri-Cities Itinerary

-To make the most of your three days, consider driving or renting a car.
+To make the most of your three days, consider using a car.
 You can make the drive from Spokane, Seattle, or Portland in 2-3.5 hours or hop on a direct flight into the Tri-Cities Airport and rent a car.
-If arriving in the evening, head to dinner at Ice Harbor Brewery on Clover Island.
-Enjoy award-winning craft beer along with a 100% American Wagyu burger or hand-cut halibut and chips.
+If arriving in the evening, head to dinner at Ice Harbor Brewery on Clover Island for a craft beer along with a 100% American Wagyu burger or hand-cut halibut and chips.

 Day 1: Kennewick

-Start your day in Kennewick at Just Juice for coffee, cold-pressed juice, smoothies, or an acai bowl before heading out to explore.
+Start your day at Just Juice for a refreshing cold-pressed juice or coffee before heading out to explore historic downtown Kennewick.

 Day 2: Richland

 Fuel up for day two with breakfast at Endive Eatery.
-Their seasonal menu features internationally inspired dishes including vegan, gluten-free, and dairy-free options.
-Previous breakfast menus have featured a variety of eggs benedict options, vegan breakfast burritos, and almond croissant french toast.
+Their seasonal menu features everything from eggs benedict options, vegan breakfast burritos, and almond croissant French toast.

 Head to the outdoor Uptown Shopping Center to check out some of Richland’s murals.
 Explore by foot or rent bikes from Reborn Bike Shop.
-Some murals embrace the center’s mid-century roots while others are more quirky and contemporary.
-At The Parkway a few minutes away, you can browse small businesses like The Little Plant Shop for unique houseplant varieties or Roma House for home decor and artisan goods.
-Find apparel, accessories, stationary, body care, and more sourced mainly from women-owned companies at The Teal Box
+Nearby, The Parkway is home to small local businesses like The Little Plant Shop for unique houseplants or Roma House for home decor and artisan goods.
+Find apparel, accessories, stationary, and more sourced mainly from women-owned companies at The Teal Box.

 Also See: Discover Washington’s Murals

 For lunch, head out to the Red Mountain AVA for a wine tasting at Terra Blanca Vineyard Grill.
 If you’d like to sample wine from multiple locations, be sure to designate a driver or arrange a guided tour in advance.
-See wineries by horseback with Red Mountain Trails or visit Hedges Family Estate to learn about biodynamics and tour the gardens.
-For a more reserved afternoon, enjoy a relaxing wine-tasting experience overlooking the vineyards at Fidélitas.
+Visit Hedges Family Estate to learn about biodynamics and tour the gardens or enjoy a relaxing wine-tasting experience overlooking the vineyards at Fidélitas.
 Most wineries have open tasting room hours, but it’s best to book a reservation in advance.

 Explore a Park or Museum

 For dinner, head over to Dovetail Joint Restaurant for a farm-to-table dining experience.
-Start off with a house-made soda or creative handcrafted cocktail.
-You’ll find wood-fired pizzas with seasonal toppings, Latin and Mediterranean-inspired dishes, and a mix of small plates to share around the table.
-Another dinner option is LULU Craft Bar & Kitchen.
-Diverse menu options include grilled steaks, fish tacos, and chicken and waffles.
-Have one of their signature barrel-aged martinis along with dinner.
+You’ll find craft cocktails, Latin and Mediterranean-inspired dishes, and a mix of small plates to share.
+Another dinner option is LULU Craft Bar & Kitchen where you can find everything from fish tacos to chicken and waffles.
 If you’re not ready for the night to end, head to Moniker for dessert and a nightcap.
-Sit outside on the patio or enjoy the modern atmosphere indoors.

 Day 3: Pasco

 If you’re visiting on a Saturday from May to October, check out the area’s largest farmers market.
-Located downtown, the Pasco Farmers Market is open from 9 a.m. to 1 p.m. and is the perfect place to find locally grown fruits and vegetables, plants, artisan goods, crafts, and more.
-For lunch, stop by Magill’s Restaurant & Catering.
-Indulge in Magill’s famous mac and cheese with house-made cheese sauce, or opt for a classic sandwich and salad.
+Located downtown, the Pasco Farmers Market is open from 9 a.m. to 1 p.m. and is the perfect place to find locally grown fruits and vegetables, plants, artisan goods, food vendors, and more.

 Ward off the after-lunch lull with urban axe throwing.
 AXE KPR offers 45 and 90-minute sessions, and walk-ins are welcome.
 Try your hand at throwing axes, hatchets, or ninja stars, no experience necessary.
 The staff are available to teach you proper safety and technique, along with games to play.
 Note that closed-toed shoes are required to participate.